NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 Data Processing Modules: Organizing processed data
 --------------------------------------------------

-NWB uses *ProcessingModule* to store data for—and represent the results of—common data processing steps, such as spike sorting and image segmentation, that occur before scientific analysis of the data.
+NWB:N uses :ref:`ProcessingModule <sec-ProcessingModule>` to store
+data for—and represent the results of—common
+data processing steps, such as spike sorting and image segmentation, that occur before scientific analysis of the data.
 Processing modules store the data used by software tools to calculate these intermediate results.
 All processing modules are stored directly in the group `/processing <#groups-processing>`__.
 The name of each module is chosen by the data provider (i.e. processing modules have a "variable" name).
-The particular data within each processing module is specified by one or more *NWBContainers*, which are groups residing directly within processing module.
-Each NWBContainer has a unique neurodata_type (e.g., *ImageSegmentation*) that decribes and defines the data contained in the NWBContainer.
-For NWBContainers designed for use with processing modules, a default name (usually the same as the neurodata_type) is commonly specified to further ease identification of the data in file.
-However, to support storage of multiple instances of the same subtype of NWBContainer in the same processing module, NWB allows users to optionally define custom names as well.
+The particular data within each processing module is specified by one or more :ref:`NWBDataInterface <sec-NWBDataInterface>`, which are groups residing directly within a processing module.
+Each NWBDataInterface has a unique neurodata_type (e.g., *ImageSegmentation*) that describes and defines the data contained in the NWBDataInterface.
+For NWBDataInterfaces designed for use with processing modules, a default name (usually the same as the neurodata_type) is commonly specified to further ease identification of the data in a file.
+However, to support storage of multiple instances of the same subtype in the same processing module, NWB:N allows users to optionally define custom names as well.
 A detailed overview of the main data processing containers is available in :numref:`Data_Processing`.